gustavopinto/gustavopinto.github.com/_posts/2019-05-14-thinking-about-teaching.md

 ---
 layout: single
-title: What I think about teaching
+title: Thinking about teaching
-excerpt: and how to enjoy it more
 year: 2019
 month: 5
 day: 14
 published: true
+permalink: /blog/thinking about teaching
 ---

 Although I am a professor, teaching is not the part of my work that I love the